 mini atrium in in the hotel, near our room

 We were tired the night we arrived, and went against my usual plans and decided to eat in the hotel.
-We actually had some tasty pizza in the Italian restaurant in the hotel.
+Dinner consisted of tasty pizza in the Italian restaurant in the hotel.
 We also enjoyed the sitting around the pool.
 Both the pool and fitness center are on the same floor.
 I didn’t get any photos of either, but both are well stocked as expected for a Westin property

 I went for a run around the hotel, and although there was a lot of traffic, it wasn’t too treacherous, and I enjoyed running to and around the Petronas Towers.
 I will discuss this more in my post about touring KL.
 Very close to the hotel was a craft market, with many different items being made by local artisans.
 And we bought a few souvenirs, which I figured was better than imported junk in the airport, etc.